anoopkarnik/company-landing-page/README.md

 ### Option 2: Use Strapi CMS

-1) Open Strapi at localhost:1337
+1) Open Strapi at localhost:1337 (Username - guest@bayesian-labs.com Password - Password1)
 2) Navigate to Content Manager (Sidebar).
 3) Click on "companyLandingPage" under "SINGLE TYPES" to edit your profile details.
 4) Save & Publish to see changes reflected instantly!